 Barnstable - Rock - Padstow - Newquay - St Ives - Sennen - Porthcurno - Penzance

-Alternatively, take the Atlantic Highway from Barnstable to Newquay, which takes you along the north coast of Devon and into Cornwall on the A39 road.
+Alternatively, take the Atlantic Highway from Barnstable, just south of the glorious Exmoor National Park, to Newquay.
+This route takes you into Cornwall on the A39 road, passing some of the best beaches in north Devon on the way.
 As you head south, enjoy the walking and cycling trails on North Devon’s aptly named Adventure Coast.

 Highlights